sagemath/trac_to_gh/Issue 2335.md

 # Issue 2335: add documentation to the programming guide about _sage_src_

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/2335

 Original creator: mhansen